marlonmisra/vehicle-tracking/README.md

 This above function works on window sizes of arbitrary dimensions.
 This is important because when the search happens near the bottom of the image (where other cars are close), the windows have to be larger because cars closer to your car appear to be larger.
 Conversely, cars that are higher in the image (further away in real life) require smaller windows.
 Because of that, we defined 4 different window sizes.

-We can also restrict the area to search in.
-For example, we don't care if any cars are detected at the very top of the image.Lastly, we have to define a window_overlap parameter which sets the amount a window is shifted in each iteration.
+There are other things we can specify as well.
+First, we can restrict the area to search in.
+For example, we don't care if any cars are detected at the very top of the image or the far sides.
+We can also specifiy how much the windows mover in each iteration by setting the window_overlap parameter.
+Images of all windows that found matches are below.

+![alt text][image7]

+![alt text][image8]

 ```python
 smallest_window_size = (48, 48)